Information and Referral

 Services Directory – We have a full listing of services available on the Sunshine Coast in our online Services Directory.
 You can search the directory alphabetically by name of organization, or by subject, using the pull down menu.

 Non-Profit Directory – This PDF list of Non-Profit Organizations on the Sunshine Coast was previously maintained by the Volunteer Centre, which ceased operations as of August 15, 2017.
-The Resource Centre is working with Sunshine Coast Community Services Society and the Sunshine Coast Community Foundation to explore a re-envisioned “Volunteer Centre” that will meet the unique needs of our community.
-In the interim, the Resource Centre is maintaining and updating the directory, and sharing volunteer opportunities via our email newsletter.
+The Resource Centre is exploring a re-envisioned “Volunteer Centre” that will meet the unique needs of our community.
+In the interim, the Resource Centre is maintaining and updating the directory, and sharing volunteer opportunities on our website.

 If you’re feeling like you’re on a wild goose chase trying to find the right organization to talk to, call us.
 That’s what we’re here for.
 We are an information hub – the place to start your search.

 Here are just some of the questions we’ve answered for people: